-Or if you are going to lace both sides, press the fabric to the wrong side of the body so you have 4 layers of fabric to sew the lacingholes through (if you work with a medium to thick wool this might not be necessary, you may instead trim some fabric down and whip stitck it into place.
-Remember that all the sewing allowance needs to be pressed down- don’t be tempted to leave “a little extra” as this might lead to the dress being a little bit too big…
+Or if you are going to lace both sides, press the fabric to the wrong side of the body so you have 4 layers of fabric to sew the lacing holes through (if you work with a medium to thick wool this might not be necessary, you may instead trim some fabric down and whip stitch it into place.
+Remember that all the sewing allowance needs to be pressed down- don’t be tempted to leave “a little extra” as this might lead to a little bit too loose dress.

 7. The neck opening and arm openings I fold down (once for thicker fabric and twice for thin and fraying fabric) and whip stitch into place.
 To make it both pretty and durable, you can then press the openings and sew them one more time with a stab stitch.

-Or you may finish the openings with a separate strip of fabric on the inside, as a reenforcement.
-Here I overlocked the lining and the outer silk fabric together after basting and fitting, and finished it of with sewing a fabric piece to the outside around the opening.
+Or you may finish the openings with a separate strip of fabric on the inside, as a reinforcement.
+Here I overlocked the lining and the outer silk fabric together after basting and fitting and finished it off by sewing a fabric piece to the outside around the opening.
 That one I then folded and pressed down on the inside.
 This technique is good for sensitive, fraying fabrics and machine stitching.

 8. The skirt part of the dress I usually sew separately from the bodice when I make garments with waist seams.
-Sewing the skirts together with running stitches, occacionally locked with a back stitch every needle lenght or so, will give you a fast and good seam.
+Sewing the skirts together with running stitches, occasionally locked with a backstitch every needle lenght or so, will give you a fast and good seam.
 Press the seam allowance to one side, trim, and whip stitch it down.
 This is my favourite way of making long seams faster by hand.
 Or use a sewing machine, it is your choice!

 9. After that, I hem the upper lining of the skirt, before gathering it (see the tiny stitches at the top of the skirt below?)

 10. There are several different ways to gather or pleat a skirt to a bodice.
 I use different methods depending on the look I want.
-The wool skirt got gathered in soft pleats, and then sewn onto the bodice.
-I used a vaxed linen thread, to make the seam steady.
-Silk would have been another option, but as I wanted to create a working class garment I mainly used linen thread.
+The wool skirt got gathered in soft pleats and then sewn onto the bodice.
+I used a waxed linen thread, to make the seam steady.
+Silk would have been another option, but as I wanted to create a working-class garment I mainly used linen thread.

 The black silk dress got a pleated skirt instead.
 The skirt part is simply made out of two rectangles that I have stitched together in the sides, leaving the seam at the top open for around 15 cm, to be able to get inside the skirt when it is attached to the bodice (if you have side lacings on each side, leave both side seams open a bit)

-12. Last; finish of the bottom hem.
-Check to see if it is even and adjust if necessary (a friend is a good help here but modeling yourself and adding pins might work) I usually just finish the hem with a single or double fold and a whip stitch.
+12. Last; finish off the bottom hem.
+Check to see if it is even and adjust if necessary (a friend is good to help here but modelling yourself and adding pins might work) I usually just finish the hem with a single or double fold and a whip stitch.
 After that, just try on your new dress!